 Just in front of the main worship hall, there is a building called Nagatoko.
 In Japanese, Nagatoko originated from Shugendō (修験道).
 It was where practitioners made their prayers.
 Now, it is an elongated temple or shrine building in front of the main hall.

-Compared to the main hall, Ōsaki Hachimangū’s Nagatoko is rather plain.
+Compared to the main hall, Osaki Hachimangu’s Nagatoko is rather plain.
 But it is one of two Nagatokos in Japan designated as important national cultural properties!
-The other one is in Kumano Shrine in Kitakata (喜多方市) in Fukushima Prefecture.
+The other one is at Kumano Shrine in Kitakata (喜多方市), Fukushima Prefecture.

 While the exact construction date remains unclear, the building has existed since 1686, making it the oldest Nagatoko in the Miyagi Prefecture.

 Shugendō (修験道) originated in Japan.
 It is derived from animistic beliefs and embraces Shintoism, Taoism, and Buddhism.
-It aims to cultivate spiritual power through ascetics in holy mountains.
+It aims to cultivate spiritual power through ascetic practices on holy mountains.

 At Nagatoko, you will find many ema plaques.
 Many of them were hung by sports players and athletes.
-As the god enshrined in Ōsaki Hachimangū looks after victory, many professional sports teams based in Sendai pray at the shrine before the season starts.
+As the god enshrined in Osaki Hachiman Shrine looks after victory, many professional sports teams based in Sendai pray at the shrine before the season starts.

 Another thing that you will find at Nagatoko is Daruma Dolls.
-Different from the Daruma Dolls that are made of wood you might have encountered, the ones at Ōsaki Hachimangū are all made of paper.
+Unlike the Daruma Dolls made of wood you might have encountered, the ones at Osaki Hachimangu are all made of paper.
 This type of Daruma Doll is called Matsukawa Daruma (松川だるま).

-The Daruma Dolls is a type of local handicraft Sendai Hariko (仙台張子).
-The craftwork originated from the Edo period, created by the Sendai Domain’s samurais.
+The Daruma Dolls are a type of local handicraft, Sendai Hariko (仙台張子).
+The craftwork originated in the Edo period and was created by the samurai of the Sendai Domain.
 The dolls were created for the commoners to enjoy life.
-And because Daruma Dolls are auspicious items, it is one of the most popular Sendai Hariko.
+And because Daruma Dolls are auspicious items, they are one of the most popular Sendai Hariko.

 The Main Worship Hall – Goshaden (御社殿)

-There will be no doubt that the highlight of your visit to Ōsaki Hachimangū is the Goshaden.
+There will be no doubt that the highlight of your visit to Osaki Hachiman Shrine is the Goshaden.
 The hall, constructed in the luxurious Gongen-tsukuri style (権現造り), is the only National Treasure in the region.

 Completed before Tokugawa Ieyasu passed away, and thus the Nikkō Tōshō-gū (日光東照宮), it is the first Gongen-tsukuri style building and the oldest building in Japan from the Azuchi-Momoyama period (1568 – 1603).